bassanttarek142/Arabic-OCR-Model-Noursoft-Company-/README.md

 1. SQL Server - for queue processing and result storage
 2. MongoDB - for retrieving images via the API endpoint `http://localhost:7012/mongo-management/GetCollectionById`

-### Text Processing

-The OCR process follows these steps:
-1. Image preprocessing and loading
-2. Line segmentation to detect individual lines of text
-3. OCR processing of each line using the ONNX model
-4. Post-processing and result aggregation

 ### Differences from Tesseract Implementation